Pope Leo tells cardinals they must continue 'precious legacy' of Pope Francis

 Leo XIV said the Church must now take the lead in facing newer threats to workers, such as artificial intelligence.
 He said AI posed "new challenges for the defence of human dignity, justice and labour".

-Leo's two-hour meeting with the cardinals took a different format to that used by previous popes, who would typically offer a speech and expect the clerics only to listen.
+Leo's two-hour meeting with the cardinals took a different format from that used by previous popes, who would typically offer a speech and expect the clerics only to listen.

 This time, Leo gave a prepared address and then opened the floor to any cardinal who wanted to make a comment - allowing the clerics to voice their opinions and concerns about the main issues facing the global Church.